 Your legacy gift commitment can even be designed to obtain current income and estate tax advantages and can also pay income to you or your loved ones for life.

 A legacy gift commitment conveys membership in the Frank C. Bressler Legacy Society, a donor recognition group established in 2008.
 This leadership group honors donors who have made provisions through their estate plans or other planned giving vehicles to support the School of Medicine.

-I invite you to learn more about planned giving at the University of Maryland School of Medicine by exploring this Webpage or by contacting a development professional in our office by calling 410-706-8503.
+We invite you to learn more about planned giving at the University of Maryland School of Medicine by exploring this website or by contacting a development professional in our office by calling 410-706-8503.